pwndoc/pwndoc/docs/docxtemplate.md

 Identifier consists on a sequential id for the reported vulnerability pre-pended with 'IDX-'.
 Ex: IDX-001.
 You can replace the prefix by using the filter ```changeID```

-Additional fields specific to the Category will also be added to the findings Array.
+Additional fields will also be added to the findings Array.
 The key will be lowercase + strip sapces of the label.
-Eg. if Category label is `Aggravating Factors` it will be added to the array as `findings[i].aggravatingfactors`.
+Eg. if Custom Field label is `Aggravating Factors` it will be added to the array as `findings[i].aggravatingfactors`.

 > Use in template document
 >```